 Academic Advising and Wellness Support

-Academic advisors are available from 7:45 am – 5:00 pm Monday through Thursday; and on Friday from 7:45 am to 4:15 pm.
+Academic advisors are available from 7:45 am – 4:15 pm Monday through Friday.
 Appointments preferred, but walk-ins welcomed on a first-come, first-served basis.
-The Student Development Office is located in the Pierce Administration Building, Room 104.
+The Advising Center is located in the Pierce Administration Building, Room 104.

 The following services are available to all NIACC students at no charge: